Shopping for a mattress can be overwhelming. We get that. With so many materials and firmness levels to choose from, where do you begin?

-If you are a side sleeper, you’ll want to find a mattress that relieves pressure in the hips, shoulders and knees.
-Memory foam is always a good option for side sleepers given it’s reactive contouring properties that cradles areas that are prone to high pressure (like your hips, thighs and shoulders).
+If you are a side sleeper, you’ll want to find a mattress that relieves pressure in the hips, shoulders, and knees.
+Memory foam is always a good option for side sleepers given its reactive contouring properties that cradle areas that are prone to high pressure (like your hips, thighs and shoulders).

 In terms of firmness, medium-soft to soft mattresses tend to perform best with side sleepers.